jnschalk/digibyte/src/qt/README.md

 8. While in the `Projects` tab, ensure that you have the `bitcoin-qt` executable specified under `Run`
  - If the executable is not specified: click `"Choose..."`, navigate to `src/qt`, and select `bitcoin-qt`
 9. You're all set!
-Start developing, building, and debugging the Bitcoin Core GUI
+Start developing, building, and debugging the DigiByte Core GUI